 Transfer SQL logins by using ApexSQL Script

-Executing this SQL script on a different domain doesn’t require changes in the script because ApexSQL Script allows choosing only users and logins.
-However, you’ll need to reset passwords for SQL Server–authenticated logins manually.
+Executing this SQL script on a different domain doesn’t require changes in the script because ApexSQL Script allows users choosing only users and logins.
+However, passwords for SQL Server–authenticated logins will need to be reset manually.
 Users are in an enabled state and can be logged on a destination instance:

 April 28, 2014